mkumar73/beckernick.github.io/_posts/2016-10-5-dynamic-programming-knapsack.markdown

 # Conclusion

 It's pretty clear that dynamic programming can help us find answers to problems that we couldn't otherwise solve.
 While this 4-item knapsack problem was a toy example, optimization problems are everywhere.
-Whether it's by calculating the optimal truck routes for a fleet of delivery vehicles or determining the optimal emergency-vehicle routes after a snow storm, dynamic programming (and other optimization techniques) can help us get answers to problems that impact people's lives.
+Whether it's by calculating the optimal truck routes for a fleet of delivery vehicles or by determining the optimal emergency-vehicle routes after a snow storm, dynamic programming (and other optimization techniques) can help us get answers to problems that impact people's lives.